mozilla/glean/README.md

 ## Overview

-This repository is used to build the client-side cross-platform Telemetry library called `glean`.
+This repository is used to build the client-side cross-platform Telemetry library called `Glean`.

 The code is organized as follows: